karllhughes/KH-Blog/wp-content/plugins/alphaomega-captcha-anti-spam/readme.txt

 To configure the AlphaOmega Captcha & Anti-Spam Filter plugin, click the 'Settings' item located beneath the 'AlphaOmega Captcha & Anti-Spam Filter' plugin name in your list of plugins.
 Alternatively,  click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.
 The 'Plugins' menu item is located on the left column of the WordPress Dashboard.

-== Multilanguage Support ==

-The AlphaOmega Captcha & Anti-Spam Filter plugin provides support in a variety of languages, including:

-   *  English
-   *  Japanese
-   *  Greek
-   *  Korean
-   *  Chinese

 == Frequently Asked Questions ==

 = Is this plugin free? =

-Absolutely.
 You are free to use this plugin on your WordPress site.
-If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would appreciate it very much if you would consider providing a small donation to help support the continued development of this plugin.
+If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then a small donation would be appreciated to help support the improvement and continued development of this plugin.
 Any donation amount will be humbly appreciated.
 Thank you.

 = How can I donate? =

 Once you have installed the AlphaOmega Captcha & Anti-Spam Filter plugin, you can donate by visiting the donate link located at the top of the plugin Settings panel.
 To view the plugin Settings panel, click the 'Settings' link located beneath the 'AlphaOmega Captcha & Anti-Spam Filter' item in the list of currently installed plugins, or click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' link located below the WordPress 'Plugins' menu item on the left column of your Wordpress Dashboard.

-Alternatively, you may wish to [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)
+Alternatively, you may wish to [donate here](http://webmire.com/cms-plugins/wordpress/alphaomega-captcha-anti-spam/support/)

 Thank you for your kind support.

 = How do I know if my WordPress Theme is compatible with the plugin? =

 The plugin has been tested with a variety of standard Themes available from the WordPress Themes Repository, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

 Themes that have been modified in any way or that differ from the standard Theme provided by WordPress may not necessarily be compatible and are not supported.
+Themes provided by third-party sources are not supported.

-Hence, the use of standard unmodified WordPress Themes is recommended.
+Hence, the use of standard unmodified WordPress Themes provided by the WordPress Themes Repository is recommended.
 The best way to determine compatibility is to install the plugin and try it.
 Most Themes should display the captcha on a single line, while others may display the captcha on two separate lines.
-This will depend on the particular Theme being used.
+This will depend on the particular WordPress Theme being used.

+To check that the captcha position on your Comment Form is being displayed appropriately, please view your Comment Form page as a regular web user, and not as Admin, since viewing as Admin may hide certain Comment Form elements such as Name, E-mail and URL.

 = I'm using an early version of WordPress.
-Will the plugin work with WordPress versions before 3.4.1? =
+Will the plugin work with WordPress versions below 3.7? =

-The plugin should operate flawlessly with most earlier WordPress versions, although I recommend you upgrade to the most recent WordPress version to take advantage of the latest WordPress security and operational features.
+The plugin should operate flawlessly with most earlier WordPress versions, although I recommend you upgrade to the most recent WordPress version to take advantage of the latest WordPress operational features.

 = Can I use the plugin with Akismet? =